Multi-Level Compilation Architecture

 Background

 With the arrival of the era of deep learning large models, the bigger the network size is, the bigger the challenge of graph compilation performance, execution performance and debugging and tuning efficiency is.
-For this reason, MindSpore proposes a multi-level compilation architecture, which provides three compilation and execution modes, O0/O1/O2, which are different from each other in terms of graph optimization, operator fusion, memory management, and execution modes, and is designed to provide a diversity of graph mode.
+For this reason, MindSpore proposes a multilevel compilation architecture that provides an O(n) multilevel compilation execution model, which are different from each other in terms of graph optimization, operator fusion, memory management, and execution modes, and is designed to provide a diversity of graph mode.
 Users can choose the most suitable compilation and execution mode according to their own network characteristics and needs:

 O0 mode: this is a basic compilation and execution mode, where all optimizations are turned off except those necessary to affect the functionality, and a single-calculus execution is used for execution.
 Therefore, the execution performance may not be optimal, but it can guarantee the original structure of the graph, which is convenient for users to debug and understand, and the compilation performance is also better.
 Add and Mul single operator execution is shown in the following figure.